 - Set the basket into the pot and fill with the coffee ground to espresso fineness.
 Level off with a knife; don’t pack the coffee.

 - Screw on the top part of the pot.

-Frothing milk with the stove-top steamer is the fun part.
-If all goes well, the milk will increase in volume by 2-1/2 or 3 times, and the bubbles will be tiny, giving the foam the silky smoothness that feels so good on the palate.
+The fun part is frothing milk with the stove-top steamer.
+If everything goes well, the milk will double or triple in volume, and the bubbles will be small, giving the foam that silky smoothness that feels so pleasant on the taste.

-You will need a stainless steel pitcher, an instant-read thermometer and a damp cloth or dishrag.
-The fat content of the milk is up to you.
-Skim foams adequately, whole milk is creamy and nice, and half-and-half elevates the drink to a whole new level of decadence.
-A half-and-half cappuccino is called a breve.
+A stainless steel pitcher, an instant-read thermometer, and a moist towel or dishrag are required.
+You may choose the fat content of the milk.
+Skim milk foams well, whole milk is creamy and pleasant, and half-and-half takes the drink to a new level of luxury.
+A breve is a half-and-half cappuccino.